 - Self-Service Access for Employees: Giving employees access to self-service options enables them to regularly review their own records and follow up when necessary to save employers time.

 - Managing Employee Time Off: A good payroll system can track different types of leave and the balances employees have remaining.

 - Reporting New Hires to the Government: State agencies require employers to report new hires shortly after the date of hire.
 Payroll systems can do this automatically when a new employee is entered into the database.

 - Job Costing and Analysis: Sophisticated payroll systems track direct and indirect costs of individual projects and jobs, providing employers with analysis that helps them improve the accuracy of future estimates.

 - Customer Service: A system with talented customer service representatives can save employers significant time researching and troubleshooting payroll challenges.

-How to Set up and Run Payroll for Small Businesses
+How to Set up and Manage Payroll for Small Businesses

 Small and mid-size businesses can have a challenging time navigating payroll.
 The process of setting up and running payroll includes many critical steps to ensuring compliance and accuracy.
 Let’s look at four steps that will help you run your payroll smoothly.

 1. Collect Accurate Employee Payroll Forms and Information